apollographql/apollo-client-nextjs/packages/nextjs/README.md

 # Apollo Client support for the Next.js App Router

-> ❗️ This package is experimental.<br/>
-> Generally it should work well, you might run into race conditions when your Client Component is still rendering in SSR, and already making overlapping queries on the browser.\
-> This cannot be addressed from our side, but would need API changes in Next.js or React itself.\
-> If you do not use suspense in your application, this will not be a problem to you.

 | ☑️ Apollo Client User Survey                                                                                                                                                                                                                                                                                                                                                             |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | What do you like best about Apollo Client?
 What needs to be improved?
 Please tell us by taking a [one-minute survey](https://docs.google.com/forms/d/e/1FAIpQLSczNDXfJne3ZUOXjk9Ursm9JYvhTh1_nFTDfdq3XBAFWCzplQ/viewform?usp=pp_url&entry.1170701325=Apollo+Client&entry.204965213=Readme).
 Your responses will help us understand Apollo Client usage and allow us to serve you better. |